oxyg3nium/oxyg3nium/CONTRIBUTING.md

-# Contributing to Alephium
+# Contributing to Oxyg3nium

-As an open source project, everyone is invited to contribute to Alephium.
+As an open source project, everyone is invited to contribute to Oxyg3nium.

-Nevertheless, following Alephium's good practices regarding coding, styling, git committing etc will give you higher chance to get reviewed and merged.
+Nevertheless, following Oxyg3nium's good practices regarding coding, styling, git committing etc will give you higher chance to get reviewed and merged.

 ## Getting Started